scikit-image/scikit-image/doc/source/skips/0-skip-process.rst

 -------------

 The SKIP process begins with a new idea for scikit-image.
-It is highly recommended that a single SKIP contain a single key proposal or new idea.
+It is highly recommended that a single SKIP contains a single key proposal or new idea.
 Small enhancements or patches often don't need a SKIP and can be injected into the scikit-image development workflow with a pull request to the scikit-image `repo`_.
-The more focused the SKIP, the more successful it tends to be.
+The more focused the SKIP, the more likely it is to be accepted.

-If in doubt, split your SKIP into several well-focused ones.

 Each SKIP must have a champion---someone who writes the SKIP using the style and format described below, shepherds the discussions in the appropriate forums, and attempts to build community consensus around the idea.
 The SKIP champion (a.k.a.
 Author) should first attempt to ascertain whether the idea is suitable for a SKIP.
-Posting to the scikit-image `mailing list`_ is the best way to go about doing this.
+Posting to the scikit-image `mailing list`_ is the best way to do this.

 The proposal should be submitted as a draft SKIP via a `GitHub pull request`_ to the ``doc/source/skips`` directory with the name